 Living Well Classes

-Living Well with Chronic Conditions Self-Management Program is a workshop given two and a half hours, once a week, for six weeks, in community settings such as senior centers, churches, libraries and hospitals.
+Living Well with Chronic Conditions Self-Management Program is a workshop given two and a half hours, once a week, for six weeks, in groups of 10-15 individuals at community settings such as senior centers, churches, libraries and hospitals.
 People with different chronic health problems attend together.
 Workshops are facilitated by two trained leaders, one or both of whom are non-health professionals with a chronic diseases themselves.
 Workshops are FREE.

 Subjects covered include:

 - Techniques for frustration, fatigue, pain and isolation

 - Appropriate exercise to maintain and improve strength

 - Appropriate use of medications and proper nutrition

 - Communicating effectively with family, friends, and health professionals